 The basic Red cards are the game’s bread and butter: you use them on the regular to give you a regular stream of EXP and map cards.
 The Tranquil Darkness card can essentially be considered the “default” card in this game, which you use as a baseline when examining other rooms.
 A few automatically generated rooms seem to use Tranquil Darkness as a template, so that isn’t an arbitrary comparison.
 The card produces a small-sized room with two distinct height levels accessed by both ladder and springboard, and has a small number of Heartless troops.

-Other red cards include room with weak Heartless (Feeble Darkness, where Heartless have weaker attack cards) and room with strong Heartless (Almighty Darkness, which shows up later in the game).
+Other red cards include a room with weaker Heartless (Feeble Darkness, where Heartless have weaker attack cards) and a room with stronger Heartless (Almighty Darkness, which shows up later in the game).
 There are even rooms full of sleeping heartless if you want a break – engage them without ambushing them for them to start the fight asleep.
 If you’re lucky, you may have found the Black Room card, which plays host to Black Fungi.
 You can find this card as early as the start of the game (at least in Re:CoM), but you’ll want to hold off on using them until at least Floor 2, because Black Funguses are supposed to drop powerful Calm Bounty map cards, but those aren’t unlocked until Floor 2.
 I’m not sure why the game unlocked one but not the other!